 Disclaimer: This article is for informational purposes only and does not constitute financial advice.
 Cryptocurrency investments carry risk, and readers should conduct their own research before making investment decisions.

-100 workshops across 50 events and 3 years of work for a constitution that 75% of dreps approved. say what you want about cardano but the process was thorough
+75% drep approval after three years of workshops. say what you want about cardano speed but the governance process was thorough